 The conclusion was – don’t ask others for their opinions.

-The only opinion we did seek, was that of our elder Son, who helped bridge the generation gap.
+The only opinion we sought, was that of our elder Son, who helped bridge the generation gap.
 He expressed his beliefs frankly, if not always politely.
-Plus he kept the youngster in good humour, while we were busy in painful decision-making.
+Plus, he kept the youngster in good humour, while we were busy in painful decision-making.

 A week later, while the younger Son was out in college (hopefully!), Wife and I sat together one afternoon and, after much agonising over the pros and cons, made our decision.

 When he returned home that evening, we made him sit comfortably and gave him something to eat and drink.
-While he watched us warily, we sat together opposite him and declared that he could go and do what he wanted.
+While he watched us warily, we sat together opposite him and, smiling, said, “Go do what you want.”

 “What?!”
 He exclaimed in disbelief.